 The resulting damages and injuries following any of these accidents are often very serious and sometimes even fatal.
 If you or a loved one has been involved in an accident that was caused by the negligence of either a Lyft or an Uber driver, then this page will guide you through all you need to know to get the compensation you deserve.

-What Makes An Uber or Lyft Accident Different?
+What Makes An Uber or Lyft Accident Different in California?

 Ridesharing is relatively new, so laws and regulations may evolve with time.
 With so many accidents involving companies like Lyft and Uber, several states across the country, including California, have put certain laws in place to ensure victims get properly compensated.

 There are several reasons why ridesharing accidents are quite different from any other kind of accident.
 One of the most prevalent being that these ridesharing apps are not a transportation company; instead, they are simply a platform that connects independent drivers (contractors) with people looking for rides (passengers).
 As a result, these companies were able to operate without insurance or many strict regulations in their early days.

 Nevertheless, after several mishaps and accidents, many reforms have been made.
 These companies now have policies in place and require their drivers to carry certain forms of insurance.

 Who Is Liable in a California Uber or Lyft Accident?

 Unless you were responsible for the accident, the liability falls on either the ridesharing company or the driver.
 Contrary to what you may believe, liability does not automatically fall on the ridesharing company after an accident.
 Instead, it largely depends on whether the driver was logged into the rideshare app at the time of the accident or not.